hapax/hapax.github.io/assets/benford.md

 I suspect that there is a nice quantitative connection to be made between the variance of $\varepsilon_X$ and the prior data I have on it.

-#### Remaining issues

-In some ways, I'm unconvinced by this explanation, for the simple reason that many of the real-world distributions we sample from don't look log-normal, let alone log-uniform.
-Many things obey power laws, which don't even have a well-defined mean!

 <!--
 The Lyapunov condition holds for a sum of independent random